-The top five specific property research priorities were:

-- 1. Impact of capital flows in and out of property markets (3.90) - 2.
-Role of indirect property in mixed-asset portfolios (3.82) - 3.
-LPTs as a proxy for direct property investment (3.80) - 4.
-Diversification within a mixed-asset portfolio (3.79) - 5.
-Forecasting methodologies (3.72).

-While the top specific property research priority by institutions and consultants/analysts was the impact of capital flows in and out of property markets, this was seen as a much lower priority (ranked 11) by academics, who saw the role of indirect property in mixed-asset portfolios as the top priority.
-This difference clearly reflects the more practical and immediate focus on specific property research by institutions and consultants/analysts.

-More variation in these priorities occurred amongst the three sub-groups than for the general property research priorities; however, rank correlations between the three sub-groups were still high, being in the range of 0.69-0.78 (see Table 5).
-As with the general property research topics, academics (average score of 3.55) rated these specific property research topics more highly than consultants/analysts (3.51) and institutions (3.29).
-Specific property research priorities (average score of 3.38) were also lower than seen previously for the general property research priorities (average score of 3.75), reflecting the higher priority given to the broader strategic property portfolio issues rather than property portfolio specifics.
+- (i) the top five priorities were: - 1.
+Impact of capital flows in and out of property markets - 2.
+Role of indirect property in mixed-asset portfolios - 3.
+LPTs as a proxy for direct property investment - 4.
+Diversification within a mixed-asset portfolio - 5.
+Forecasting methodologies - (ii) the top specific property research priority by institutions and consultants/analysts of "impact of capital flows in and out of property markets" was seen as a much lower priority (11/28) by academics - (iii) more variation in these priorities occurred amongst the three sub-groups than for the general property research priorities; however, rank correlations between the three sub-groups were still high; in the range of 0.69-0.78 (see Table 5) - (iv) academics (average score of 3.55) rated these specific property research topics more highly than consultants/analysts (3.51) and institutions (3.29) - (v) specific property research priorities (average score of 3.38) were lower than seen previously for the general property research priorities (average score of 3.75).